Or download our app "Guided Lessons by Education.com" on your device's app store.

 - "Do they drive, walk, or take public transportation?"

 - Draw a three-column chart on chart tablet paper labeled "Urban," "Rural," and "Suburban."

 - Have students help complete the chart by describing the details and ideas they noticed in the video about each type of community.

 - Challenge students to compare the details and ideas from the book with the information they learned from the video.

 - Record each student's response on the chart.

 - Then, have students place the photographs or illustrations that were used earlier into the appropriate column.

-- Give each student a copy of the Urban and Rural worksheet.
+- Give each student a copy of the Compare and Contrast: Rural and Urban worksheet.

 - Read the directions.